yesayanhaykaz/devops_final_project/README.md

 #### Infrastructure Setup with Terraform

 This guide outlines the setup of a complete infrastructure on AWS using Terraform.
-The infrastructure includes a VPC, an EC2 instance with a PostgreSQL image created using Packer and Ansible, an EKS cluster for the backend, a load balancer, S3 for the frontend, and CloudFront for serving the frontend.
+The infrastructure includes a VPC, an EC2 instance with a MongoDB image created using Packer and Ansible, an EKS cluster for the backend, a load balancer, S3 for the frontend, and CloudFront for serving the frontend.

 #### Set Up a VPC
 Create a Virtual Private Cloud (VPC) to isolate your resources.
 Configure subnets, route tables, and internet gateways to allow communication within the VPC and to the internet.

 #### Launch an EC2 Instance
 Use the AMI created by Packer and Ansible to launch an EC2 instance.
-This instance will have PostgreSQL installed and configured, ready for your applications to use.
+This instance will have MongoDB installed and configured, ready for your applications to use.

 #### Set Up an EKS Cluster
 Create an Amazon Elastic Kubernetes Service (EKS) cluster to manage your backend services.
 This cluster will run your applications in a highly available and scalable environment.